drekka/Alchemic/README.md

 * Automatic handling of UIApplicationDelegate instances.
 * Much, much more.

+# V2.1.2 #

+* Fixed bug where it was possible to inject a nil from a nillable factory into a non-nullable variable or method argument.

 # v2.1.1 #

 * Updated context description to print the current model.
 Useful for debugging.